Who can attend Model UN Camp?

 What should I pack for my child?

-Model UN Camp provides beds, linens and blankets in each child's cabin.
-Cabins have hot and cold running water in the sink and showers, along with electricity and wifi throughout the property.
+Model UN Camp provides beds, linens and blankets for each child.
+Cabins are fully equipped with showers, bathrooms, laundry services, and wifi throughout the property.
 While not needed, children are welcome to bring items that will help them feel comfortable, including their own blankets, pillows or personal effects.
 Western business attire is NOT required for Model UN Camp, and committee sessions are conducted in casual wear.
-They may bring cell phones and smart phones to communicate with family members, although reception in the mountain area is unreliable.
+They may bring cell phones and to communicate with family members.
 Our administrative office has access to a land line and internet in case a parent needs to speak with their children, or vice versa.
+Laptops and other electronic devices are not required, but students can feel free to bring them if they choose.

 We also recommend the following accessories or items: